The $\Sigma$_1 Provability Logic of HA: Transforming Kripke models

 \section{Transforming Kripke models}

-Smor\'ynski (\cite{Smorynski-Thesis}) showed that one could simulate the behaviour of a propositional non-modal Kripke model by a first-order Kripke model.
+Smor\'ynski (\cite{Smorynski-Thesis}) showed that one could simulate the behaviour of a propositional non-modal Kripke model by a first-order Kripke model of $\HA$.
 Also Solovay (\cite{Solovay}) showed that one could simulate the behaviour of a Kripke model of classical modal logic inside $\PA$.
 However, the combination of these two ideas could be assumed as major obstacle towards the characterization of the provability logic of $\HA$.
-In this section, we will show that one could simulate the behaviour of some special kind of Kripke models for intuitionistic modal logic, i.e. perfect Kripke models, by first-order Kripke-models of $\HA$.
+In this section, we will show that one could simulate the behaviour of perfect Kripke models by first-order Kripke models of $\HA$.
 This would lead us to the characterization of the $\Sigma_1$-provability logic of $\HA$.
 More precisely, we will prove the following theorem.